Kratugautam99/Near-Field-Communication/README.md

 Deployment: Vercel (for Web NFC)

+---

 ## 📚 Topics Covered

-NFC tag detection and reading
+1) NFC tag detection and reading

-Writing NDEF messages
+2) Writing NDEF messages (In Progress)

-RFID tag compatibility
+3) RFID tag compatibility

-Web NFC API integration
+4) Web NFC API integration

-Android NFC development
+5) Android NFC development

+---

 ## 📄 License
 This project is licensed under the MIT License.
 See license.txt for details.

+---

 ## 🙌 Contributing
 Pull requests are welcome!
 If you’d like to improve the app, fix bugs, or expand functionality, feel free to fork the repo and submit a PR.

+---

 ## ✨ Acknowledgments
 Thanks to the pioneers of Web NFC and the open-source Android community for making NFC development accessible and exciting.